hahahahaman/bida/README.md

-## Bidirectional Iterative Deepening A* for maratime routing
+## Bidirectional Iterative Deepening A* for maritime routing

 ### Run